Amjad-Abdullatief/Virtual-Tourist-Project/README.md

 Once the images have all been downloaded, the app enable the New Collection button at the bottom of the page.
 Tapping this button empty the photo album and fetch a new set of images.
 Users able to remove photos from an album by tapping them.
-Pictures will flow up to fill the space vacated by the removed photo.<br/><br/>
-Tapping the back button return the user to the Map view.<br/>
+Pictures will flow up to fill the space vacated by the removed photo.Tapping the back button return the user to the Map view.<br/>

 ### Features